BewleyRichard/BookingApp_v5/README.md

 ### Deployment
 https://www.heroku.com
 These applications have been deployed using Heroku, a cloud platform that allows for easily deployment, management, and scaling of both the backend and front end of these applications.
-You can find the apps deployed here: "PENDING".
+You can find the apps deployed here: "PENDING...
+STUDENT DEV PACK CREDITS HAVE NOT ARRIVED".

 ### Software Requirements